 The upper eyelid anatomy and positioning makes it the simpler of the two procedures.
-Here, a crease naturally exists in most non-asiatic races, and over the crease a redundancy of skin and obicularis muscle develops over time, causing a fold to overtake the apperance of the eye.
+Here, a crease naturally exists in most non-Asiatic races, and over the crease a redundancy of skin and obicularis muscle develops over time, causing a fold to overtake the appearance of the eye.
 This excess skin causes hooding.
 The surgeon can remove the excess skin and muscle by numbing it and making an elliptical cut with a blade.
 Then with fine scissors, he can remove the skin and excess muscle while leaving the underlying structures intact.
-Occasionally there is a need to remove excess fat as well, however that is not as common as in the lower lids.
+Occasionally there is a need to remove excess fat as well, however, that is not as common as in the lower lids.

 The surgical procedure includes incisions made in the natural contours around the eyes which leave well hidden scars.
-A no-scar internal fat removal (transconj) technique is sometimes useful for fat excess only.
+A no-scar internal fat removal (transconjunctival) technique is sometimes useful for fat excess only.
 Lower lid lifts help rejuvenate the face and can be sometimes combined with a midface lift if necessary.
 The surgery generally takes about one to three hours and is performed in the physician’s office.
 If additional cosmetic procedures are being performed, the eyelid surgery could last longer.

 If a visual field diagnostic test has confirmed that your sagging upper eyelids are impairing your vision, the cost of blepharoplasty may be covered by your insurance company.
 As lower eyelid surgery is typically considered a cosmetic treatment, it is unlikely that your insurance will cover it.